ag-grid/ag-grid/README.md

 would require overhead of organisation, as well as agreeing direction (both technical implementation and functional requirements).

-If you would like to help, then where I actually do need help is in answering questions on the forum and spreading the word to grow the user community.
+If you would like to help, then please provide me with guidance and advice.
+I don't claim to know everything, so welcome others opinions on the direction of the project.